 Whether you’re facing a company-specific issue or a global one, you’ll need to be flexible and adapt your strategy to the current situation.
-And while marketing during an ongoing crisis can be daunting, it’s necessary to stay connected with your customers and ensure they stick around through (or after) the storm.
+And while marketing during a crisis can be daunting, it’s necessary to stay connected with your customers and ensure they stick around through (or after) the storm.

 There’s no one-size-fits-all approach to crisis marketing; how you proceed will depend on the nature of your company.
-Size, location, industry, and target audience all play a role in how you and your customers will be affected, and should be considered when developing your individualized strategy.
+Size, location, industry, and target audience all play a role in how you and your customers will be affected and should be considered when developing your individualized strategy.
 However, any small business can implement these three steps to successfully navigate challenging times.

 1. Communicate with your customers/clients every step of the way.

-During these times, your customers and clients will probably have questions for you.
+During challenging times, your customers and clients will probably have questions for you.
 Be sure to ramp up your communication and customer service, expanding into the digital realm as needed.
 Social media is a great place to start; you can also use instant messaging as well as phone or video conferences to bridge the gap between your business and your clients.

 Related article: 5 Tips for Managing Social Media During Challenging Times